gferradas/obli-sec/README.md

 npm i
 ```

-After that the IP is in "./src/App.svelte" in the ip const.
+After that the IP is in "./src/helpers/cart.js" in the const ip;
 Later the only thing you have to do is build the app

 ```bash